thomasjk0831/thomasjk0831/README.md

 ### Hi there 👋
 I'm a full-stack web developer.
 I'm eager to learn new things from others and always available to teach to those who need help.
-- 🔭 I’m currently learning Java and Object Oriented Programming
+- 🔭 I’m currently a developer working for Nexient
 - 🌱 I’m currently learning typescript
 - ⚡ Fun fact: I like to go on walks
 - 😄 Pronouns: He/Him